new watercolours 2018

 The Lower Galleries, Scottish National Galleries Academy Building, The Mound, Edinburgh

 Flux 6 watercolour 30" x 42"

-This year's annual open exhibition of work by members of The Royal Scottish Society of Painters in Watercolour will open to the public on Monday the 5th February 2018.
-It will be held in the lower galleries of the Royal Scottish Academy, The Mound, Edinburgh.
-"Flux 6" will be included in the exhibition.
+This year's annual open exhibition of work by members of The Royal Scottish Society of Painters in Watercolour opened to the public on Monday the 5th February 2018.
+It was held in the lower galleries of the Royal Scottish Academy, The Mound, Edinburgh.

 study: Lingerbay 1

 "the Isle of Harris seems to draw me to it again and again and I've just discovered that it has now been over 30 years since my first visit to the island."